tschaub/nik/readme.md

     nik my-project-template

-You can also start a new module based on someone else's work:
+If you want to start a project based on a specific release of a package, use the `nik <pkg>@<version>` syntax:

     nik some-other-cool-module@2.3.5

-The `nik` command takes a `<pkg>` argument in the same form as `npm install <pkg>`.
-So you can supply it any of the following:
+The examples above use Node package names from the [`npm` registry](http://npmjs.org/).
+You can also use `nik` to create a new project from any Node package on GitHub with `nik <github username>/<github project>`:

+    nik some-user/some-package

+With `nik`, you can bootstrap a project from a `npm` hosted package (with or without a version), a local package, a tarball URL, or any GitHub hosted Node package.
+Any of the following forms will work:

     nik <pkg>
     nik <pkg>@<tag>